 If the Co-Product BOM functionality is turned on at Settings -> System settings -> Professional functions -> Co-Product BOM: Yes, then it is possible to define which additional items can be created (and reported) as a result of making the product.

-This functionality can be used for reporting scrap or wastage, which needs to be tracked in inventory for further processing, and also for disassembly.
+This functionality can be used for reporting scrap or wastage, which needs to be tracked in inventory for further processing.

 The worker can report the quantity of additional product during production.